ropensci/roweb3/content/blog/2024-06-25-collaboration-networks/index.en.md

 Here is where Social Networks Analysis comes into play.
 I'm not talking about Instagram or Mastodon here, I'm talking about networks of relationships among individuals or organization.

-> Group of individuals who relate to others for a specific purpose, characterized by the existence of information flows.
+> A network is a group of individuals who relate to others for a specific purpose, characterized by the existence of information flows.

 By exploring these networks, we can try to answer questions for a given moment in time, for example: